LeCodingWolfie/LeCodingWolfie/README.md

 ___

-### *Not a Furry ™*
+### *Not a Cat ™*

-Hi Internet, as of 15, I'm an independent researcher, programmer, *hacker*, and *to-be* artist with interests and knowledge ranging from biology, chemistry and engineering to psychology, neurology and medicine.
+Hi Internet, I'm an independent researcher, programmer since I was 10, *hacker*, and *to-be* artist with interests and knowledge ranging from biology, chemistry and engineering to psychology, neurology and medicine.

 I am an Internet privacy and FLOSS (free/*libre* open-source software) <sup>a</sup> advocate and enthusiast.